GetDKAN/dkan-tools/README.md

-dktl-proxy will server your website from a constructed domain in the form of "{{dktl-slug}}.localtest.me", where dktl-slug is the per project string identifing the current enviroment.
+dktl-proxy will server your website from a constructed domain in the form of "{{dktl-slug}}.localtest.me", where dktl-slug is the per project string identifying the current environment.
 If your project directory is dkan, the project will be served at `//dkan.localtest.me`

 ## DKAN Quick-Start Demo